The Ketogenic Diet: Some Basic Principles

 Now that you know what ingredients you need pay attention to on your vegetarian ketogenic diet, you're probably wondering how to put this into practice.
 Making vegetarian keto meals can seem trick at first.
 But with a bit of researching and practice, you'll build a collection of vegetarian recipes to make your diet both nutritious and exciting.

-Let's start by listing some staple ingredients you need to add to your pantry today:
+Let's start by listing some staple ingredients you need to add to your fridge and pantry today:

 Dairy & Eggs